oleglatypov/angular6-material2-aws-sdk/CONTRIBUTING.md

 - Only two versions are maintained.
 Unless there are security issues, the fix will only patch to the `master` and `next` branches.
 Other updates push the upper framework to the latest version of the stable large version.
 - Deprecation of all APIs requires a `deprecate` prompt on the current stable version and guarantees compatibility with the new version on the current stable version.
 - The `master` branch does not set the publish tag, and the upper framework is based on the semver dependency stable version.
-- The `next` branch setting tag is `next`, and the upper framework can be tested by reference to the version in development by `angular-material-app@next`.
+- The `next` branch setting tag is `next`, and the upper framework can be tested by reference to the version in development by `angular6-material2-aws-sdk@next`.

 ### Publishing strategy